SharonZeno/VGASmartSignage/README.md

 ## Arduino/ESP32 libraries used in this project:
 * FabGL - version 1.09
-* XXXX - version XXXXX
-* XXXX - version XXXXX
+* Firebase Arduino Client Library for ESP8266 and ESP32 - version 4.3.10

 ## Project Poster: